 This policy paper is based on the second round of the EPIC survey, carried out in 2011 (the first was in 2008).
 The survey collected information from more than 12 000 households in Australia, Canada, Chile, France, Israel, Japan, Korea, the Netherlands, Spain, Sweden and Switzerland.

 Previous work of the Environment Directorate on Household Consumption

-The project on Household Behaviour and Environmental Policy was initiated with a review of existing empirical evidence on the main factors affecting people's behaviour towards the environment (Household Behaviour and the Environment: Reviewing the Evidence, 2008)
+The project on Household Behaviour and Environmental Policy was initiated with a review of existing empirical evidence on the main factors affecting people's behaviour towards the environment (Household Behaviour and the Environment: Reviewing the Evidence).

-In addition, work focussing on energy-consuming consumer durables such as motor vehicles or household appliances was undertaken addressing key issues to reduce impacts from durable design, production, use and disposal.
-A report on the environmental and policy implications of household decisions with respect to consumer durable purchases is available.
-This reviews some of the challenges facing policy makers as they seek to design environmentally effective and economically efficient environmental policies in this area.
+Work focussing on energy-consuming consumer durables such as motor vehicles or household appliances was undertaken addressing key issues to reduce impacts from durable design, production, use and disposal.
+The report Decision-making and environmental policy design for consumer durables highlights the environmental and policy implications of household decisions with respect to consumer durable purchases and reviews some of the challenges facing policy makers as they seek to design environmentally effective and economically efficient environmental policies in this area.

 contact and social media